udx/wp-stateless/readme.txt

 == Changelog ==

 = 2.0.2 =
-* FIX - Fixed Fatal Error which is caused by using PHP 5.4 and less.
+* FIX - Fixed Fatal Error which were caused by using PHP 5.4 and less.
-* FIX - Fixed Fatal Error which is caused on Media page when WP Smush Pro plugin is activated.
+* FIX - Fixed Fatal Error which was caused on Media page when WP Smush Pro plugin is activated.
 * FIX - Fixed detection of plugin files paths.
 The issue was occurring on installations with custom file structures ( e.g. Bedrock platform ).
 * FIX - Fixed redirection URL to Setup Wizard on plugin activation.
 * ENHANCEMENT - Updated the minimum requirements for PHP to 5.5 to prevent fatal errors and possible warnings.